rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 - print the public key and the path to the file.
   (See unresolved questions section.)

 There is also a field called `user-id` which is a string chosen by the registry, which is intended to be non-secret and used for identifying the user.
-Cargo requires it to be non-whitespace printable ASCII, registries should base64 encode non-ASCII data.
-Cargo may broaden the allowed set of characters to some other subset of UTF-8 in the future.
+Cargo requires it to be non-whitespace printable ASCII, registries that need non-ASCII data should base64 encode it.
+A registry could use something human-readable like the name of the user or the name of the role.
+It could also use something arbitrary like the GUID associated with the row in the permissions table.

 Both fields can be set with `cargo login --registry=name --private-key-path=path userId`.